 - 2 cups uncooked extra long-grain white rice, well rinsed

 - 1 clove garlic, crushed and finely chopped

 - pinch salt

-This dish is usually served over rice, with sliced boiled potatoes and olives on the side.
-(If you have any leftovers you can add a little milk when you re-heat it to thin it out, it usually thickens more when refrigerated).
+Serve aji de gallina over rice, with sliced boiled potatoes and olives on the side.
+If you have any leftovers, you can add a little milk when you re-heat it to thin it out, and it usually thickens more when refrigerated.

 Aji de gallina is what was served at large family gatherings on Sundays when Cindy lived in Lima.
 All the steps make the dish time consuming to prepare, but it’s well worth the effort, and it also feeds a large amount of people for a small amount of money.
 It’s even better the next day because the flavors blend overnight.

 Read more about Peruvian ingredients and dishes in our online publication Sense Peru – Lima Restaurant Guide.

 Matt left England for Peru in 2008, originally planning to stay for just 12 months but ending up settling down in Lima working for Latin America For Less for three fun-packed years.
 He remains a perpetual traveller, working and writing his way through Europe, North America and Asia but he has always saved a special place in his heart for Peru and South America.